Northern Bank robbery: Robbery

-The criminals took a total of £26.5 million: £16.5 million in uncirculated Northern Bank pound sterling banknotes; £5.5 million in used Northern Bank sterling notes; £4.5 million in used notes supplied by other banks; and smaller cash amounts in other currencies including euros and US dollars.
-Whilst the new and uncirculated notes (£9 million in £20 notes and £7.5 million in £10 notes) would be hard to launder since the bank immediately announced the serial numbers, the used notes were untraceable.
+The criminals took £26.5 million: £16.5 million in uncirculated Northern Bank pound sterling banknotes; £5.5 million in used Northern Bank sterling notes; £4.5 million in used notes supplied by other banks and smaller cash amounts in other currencies including euros and US dollars.
+The new and uncirculated notes (£9 million in £20 notes and £7.5 million in £10 notes) would be hard to launder since the bank immediately announced the serial numbers, but the used notes were untraceable.
 The police quickly set up an investigation composed of 50 detectives.
-Assistant Chief Constable Sam Kincaid commented "this was not a lucky crime, this was a well-organised crime."
+Assistant Chief Constable Sam Kincaid commented "this was not a lucky crime, this was a well-organised crime".